goessner/ctrling/docs/index.md

 ### 5.1 Self-Control

 API methods may be used to modify the `<ctrl-ing>` menu itself.
-Here is an example, how to disable a section.
+Here is an example, how to disable the section with index `2`.

 ```json